jakearchibald/jakearchibald.com/static-build/posts/2023/06/the-event-loop/index.md

 And the browser renders the current state of the document.

-Running this in parallel creates a bunch of problems.
-Although the code handling these events has landed in the right order (and that isn't even guaranteed in a fully parallel system), the code handling the 'A' key press took longer, so it completes _after_ the 'B' key press and the click.
+Running this all in parallel creates a bunch of problems.
+Although the code handling these events has started in the right order (and that isn't even guaranteed in a fully parallel system), the code handling the 'A' key press took longer, so it completes _after_ the 'B' key press and the click.

 Even at a simple level, this could result in the effects of pressing 'A' appearing after the effects of pressing 'B', but it's more likely that the effects of each will interleave somehow, creating a weird mixed-up state that you never intended.